XenosZx/LittlePinkEditor/README.md

 ## Log

-8/24 - Figured out where data for sun stones and level completion were located and succesfully was able to manipulate them
+8/24 - Figured out where data for sun stones and level completion were located and succesfully was able to manipulate them 8/27 - Created main.cpp, gui.cpp, and save_editor.cpp, will start coding the application soon.
+(Note: I have not fully cracked the save structure for KTD, but am getting there.)